10 Types of Bees in Oklahoma

 If you have mining bees in your yard, it is best to leave them alone.
 These bees are not harmful and are beneficial to have around.

-If you see mining bees in your garden, it is a good sign that it is healthy and provides important habitat for native bees.
+If you see mining bees in your garden, it is a good sign that they are healthy and provide an important habitat for native bees.

 8. Cuckoo Bees